 Phonics: Early Years and Key Stage 1:

 In Early Years and Key Stage 1, the development of reading begins with the systematic and rigorous teaching of daily phonics, using Little Wandle Letters and Sounds Revised.
 These 10-30 minute sessions are planned and resourced using the Little Wandle Letters and Sounds Revised approach and the connected Big Cat Phonics for Little Wandle Letters and Sounds Revised resources, to ensure that teaching is consistent in parallel classes and that all children receive the same high quality, systematic approach to phonics.
 In these lessons, children quickly build a knowledge of phonemes and graphemes, as well as an increasing recognition of sight words.
-Children are assessed at least every 6 weeks, to ensure they are working at the correct Phase.
-Reading books at this stage are consistent with their assessed phonic stage and allow children to apply their phonic knowledge at home.
+Summative assessments are used at least every 6 weeks, to ensure that children are working at the correct Phase, but formative assessment is applied daily by the phonics teachers and adjustments are made accordingly.
+Reading books at this stage are consistent with their assessed phonic stage and allow children to apply their phonic knowledge in school and at home.
 Children are also encouraged to take home a ‘reading for pleasure’ book.
 This book allows other reading strategies to be employed and children are exposed to a greater range of vocabulary and genres.
 It also serves to meet their interests and preferences.
 Reading at home is expected 5 x weekly and reading records are checked at least 3 x weekly by class teachers.
 Time is made in school for those children who are unable to have the relevant support at home to allow them to achieve this.

 For those children in Year 2 who did not pass the phonics screening test in Year 1, additional, small group interventions take place.
 The children are also assessed by the phonics lead teacher, to ensure progress is being made.